 Harry was a beautiful person, I remember talking to him not once.

 I was lucky to have Harry Whitaker on the recording I’ve made together with the vocalist Simona Arones.
 Harry played synths and a piano on a few tracks.
 As we recorded mostly single takes Harry playing was very imaginative and inspiring.

 Here is a preview of the recording “Smooth Sailing”: https://simonaarones.com/album/smooth-sailing/

 Blues For Piano Players

 I was visiting Harry Whitaker in 2004 in his small apartment in Lower Manhattan.
 Harry played for me and showed me some things I still remember.
 There was his version of Round Midnight with that beautiful ending he has picked up from Barry Harris (Barry could not remember himself what he did on that).

 There was also a very nice tune Harry composed.
 He said he is teaching this tune his students.
 He called this “Blues For Piano Players”.

-Blues For Piano Players was recorded on Harry Whitaker CD – Thoughts (Past And Present), Smalls Records, 2007
+Blues For Piano Players was recorded on Harry Whitaker CD – Thoughts (Past And Present).

-Here is another trio recording of the late Harry Whitaker, I am sure you will love it – “The Sound of Harry Whitaker” (Fresh Sound Records, 2009)
+Here is another trio recording of the late Harry Whitaker, I recommend to check out (and I am sure you will love it) – “The Sound of Harry Whitaker” (Fresh Sound Records, 2009)